AlbertoRoper/GW_turbulence/README.md

 * The run directory in [**cosmology**](cosmology) contains the calculations to study the cosmological evolution of the Universe and contains a solver to Friedmann equations.
-This has been used to generate input results for the Pencil Code.
-In particular for the results of Y. He, A.
+This has been used to generate input results for the Pencil Code, in particular, for the results of Y. He, A.
 Roper Pol, A. Brandenburg, *Modified propagation of gravitational waves from the early radiation era,* *in preparation* (2022).